 11 Examples of the Best Employee Onboarding Experiences out There

-One that will define an employee's career path in your organization from the very first day (and before) — and that is employee onboarding.
+Employee onboarding will define an employee's career path in your organization from the very first day (and before).

 ❓ What is employee onboarding?

 Your employee onboarding process is the first impression a new employee will have of your organization.